DavidAnson/grunt-check-pages/README.md

 Type: `Boolean`
 Default value: `false`

-Enabling `checkCaching` verifies the HTTP [`Cache-Control`](https://tools.ietf.org/html/rfc2616#section-14.9) and [`ETag`](https://tools.ietf.org/html/rfc2616#section-14.19) headers are present and valid.
+Enabling `checkCaching` verifies the HTTP [`Cache-Control`](https://tools.ietf.org/html/rfc2616#section-14.9) and [`ETag`](https://tools.ietf.org/html/rfc2616#section-14.19) response headers are present and valid.

-This is useful to ensure a page makes use of [browser caching for better performance](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching).
+This is useful to ensure a page makes use of browser caching for better performance.

 #### checkCompression

 Type: `Boolean`
 Default value: `false`

-Enabling `checkCompression` verifies the HTTP [`Content-Encoding`](https://tools.ietf.org/html/rfc2616#section-14.11) header is present and valid.
+Enabling `checkCompression` verifies the HTTP [`Content-Encoding`](https://tools.ietf.org/html/rfc2616#section-14.11) response header is present and valid.

-This is useful to ensure a page makes use of [compression for better performance](https://developers.google.com/speed/docs/insights/EnableCompression).
+This is useful to ensure a page makes use of compression for better performance.

 #### maxResponseTime